Rwinkwavu Community Library and Learning Center

 Ten years ago, PIH Partners In Health (PIH), an international heath care organization co-founded by Dr. Paul Farmer, began the reconstruction of a full service hospital in Rwinkwavu, the first PIH District hospital in Rwanda, to provide medical and health care for the Kayonza catchment area.
 PIH has transformed this remote and depressed region by restoring health and hope through their community-based system of health care.

 In short, due to the symbiotic nature of the relationship between health and education it became clear that the appropriate site for the Library/Learning center was adjacent to Rwinkwavu Hospital.
-An important partnership was forged with PIH in furthering our shared goals for development in the District.
-With the endorsement of Dr. Paul Farmer, PIH included us under their umbrella by serving as our fiscal agent, providing administrative assistance and advising closely on the project.
-We have recently received our own local NGO status in Rwanda, but continue to partner with PIH in collaborating on health education in the community.
+With the endorsement of Dr. Paul Farmer, Co-Founder of Partners In Health, an important partnership was forged to further our shared development goals in Kayonza District.

 With President Kagame’s vision to advance Rwanda as an information/transportation hub in the East Africa region, this project comes at a particularly opportune time with its capacity to provide instruction in English and IT.
 Coupled with health care, the acquisition of these skills offers individuals, and the community as a whole, the ability to achieve sustainable socio-economic transformation.